-Since 2015 Veolia has extended the site’s capability to generate its own energy from 55 percent to around 85 percent in 2017 by boosting the renewable energy derived from a combination of anaerobic digestion in Scotland of sludge and biogas-fired combined-heat-and-power (CHP) plants.
+Since 2015 Veolia has extended the site’s capability to generate its own energy from 55% to around 85% in 2017 by boosting the renewable energy derived from a combination of anaerobic digestion in Scotland of sludge and biogas-fired combined-heat-and-power (CHP) plants.

-The advances to date mean that the Seafiled site has also reduced its energy costs by 50 percent, which will help meet the value-for-money consumer criteria set for the industry.
+The advances to date mean that the Seafield site has also reduced its energy costs by 50%, which will help meet the value-for-money consumer criteria set for the industry.

-The water industry is the fourth most energy intensive U.K. industry and uses around 3 percent of U.K. generated electricity for pumping, water treatment and waste management which directly contributes around 1 percent of the U.K.’s greenhouse gas (GHG) emissions.
+The water industry is the fourth most energy-intensive U.K. industry and uses around 3% of U.K. generated electricity for pumping, water treatment and waste management which directly contributes around 1% of the U.K.’s greenhouse gas (GHG) emissions.

-Working in partnership with Scottish Water, Veolia have introduced a wide range of measures to derive renewable energy using anaerobic digestion in Scotland from sludge as a valuable resource.
-Measures installed to date include a thermal hydrolysis process that has increased biogas production by around 10 percent, investment in an additional CHP unit to provide greater energy generation and to take advantage of the additional biogas, and a further 3 percent increase in the yield of biogas. via Veolia helps Scottish Water achieve energy self-sufficiency
+Working in partnership with Scottish Water, Veolia has introduced a wide range of measures to derive renewable energy using anaerobic digestion in Scotland from sludge as a valuable resource.
+Measures installed to date include a thermal hydrolysis process that has increased biogas production by around 10%, investment in an additional CHP unit to provide greater energy generation and to take advantage of the additional biogas, and a further 3% increase in the yield of biogas. via Veolia helps Scottish Water achieve energy self-sufficiency

 Conclusion on Anaerobic Digestion in Scotland